FriendsOfREDAXO/cke5/README.md

 ```

 ### Profile API

-By using the API: `Cke5\Creator\Cke5ProfilesApi::addProfile`, it is possible to install own profiles beside of the profile editor.
+Via the API you can create your own profiles apart from the profile editor: `Cke5\Creator\Cke5ProfilesApi::addProfile`

 Example:

 ```php
     $create = \Cke5\Creator\Cke5ProfilesApi::addProfile(